Does Concentration Drive the Scatter in the Stellar-to-Halo Mass Relation of Galaxy Clusters?: Acknowledgements

 \section{Acknowledgements}

-We thank Rachel Mandelbaum and Melanie Simet for helpful discussions, and Christopher Conselice for suggesting the term ``cluster conformity'' for describing the correlation between halo concentration and BCG stellar mass.
-YZ acknowledges the support by the National Key Basic Research and Development Program of China (No. 2018YFA0404504), National Science Foundation of China (11621303, 11873038), the National One-Thousand Youth Talent Program of China, and the SJTU start-up fund (No. WF220407220).
+We thank the anonymous referee for the many constructive suggestions that have greatly improved the manuscript, Rachel Mandelbaum for carefully reading through the manuscript, and Melanie Simet for helpful discussions.
+YZ acknowledges the support by the National Key Basic Research and Development Program of China (No. 2018YFA0404504), National Science Foundation of China (11621303, 11873038, 11890692), the science research grants from the China Manned Space Project (No. CMS-CSST-2021-A01, CMS-CSST-2021-B01), the National One-Thousand the National One-Thousand Youth Talent Program of China, and the SJTU start-up fund (No. WF220407220).
 WC acknowledges the support from the European Research Council under grant 670193.
 YZ thanks the inspiring discussions with Cathy Huang during his visits to the Zhangjiang Hi-Tech Park.

 \bsp